dask/dask/docs/source/array-creation.rst

    >>> x = d[:5, :5]                # We slice to get numpy arrays

-Given an object like ``d`` above that has ``dtype`` and ``shape`` properties and that supports Numpy style slicing we can construct a lazy Dask array.
+Given an object like ``d`` above that has ``dtype`` and ``shape`` properties and that supports NumPy style slicing, we can construct a lazy Dask array:

 .. code-block:: Python